semaphoreci/docs/tour7-caching_5bb91ef12c7d3a04dd5b5d91.md

 In this example we dynamically generate a cache key based on the current content of `package-lock.json`.
-If we change any our list of dependencies, the content of `package-lock.json` will change, and the cache would be invalidated. cache and checksum are part of the Semaphore [toolbox](toolbox).
+If we change any our list of dependencies, the content of `package-lock.json` will change, and the cache would be invalidated. cache and checksum are part of the Semaphore [toolbox][toolbox].
 The approach applies to other languages and uses cases as well.

 ## Next steps